JorgeCasta0207/Bookbot/README.md

 # Bookbot

-An application that does static analysis on text file specially created for Novels in mind.
+A application that does static analysis on text files specially created for books in mind to quickly pull information and create reports.